openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

 At the beginning of the HWLoop, the registers %[i] and %[j] are 0.
-The innermost loop, from start0 to end0, adds to %[i] three times 1 and it is executed 10x10 times.
+The innermost loop, from startZ to endZ, adds to %[i] three times 1 and it is executed 10x10 times.
 Whereas the outermost loop, from startO to endO, executes 10 times the innermost loop and adds two times 2 to the register %[j].
 At the end of the loop, the register %[i] contains 300 and the register %[j] contains 40.